pygame-guide-for-sneks/pygame-guide-for-sneks.github.io/documentation/contributing.md

 ## Guide to Getting Started With Contributing:

 Due to the custom theme provided by GitHub Pages, you're going to need to install [Ruby](https://rubyinstaller.org/downloads/) and then [Jekyll](https://jekyllrb.com/docs/installation/) to get started.
+You'll also need [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for TailwindCSS and PostCSS.

 - Take note of the version of Ruby that you've installed.
 - If you already have Ruby installed and need to know what version, use `ruby -v` in your terminal of choice.
-- When installing Jekyll, it is advised that you use the Guide based on your OS.
+- When installing Jekyll, it is advised that you use the guide based on your OS.
     - i.e. Windows users do not need to install `Make` or `GCC` separately if using the Ruby+DevKit with MSYS2 & MINGW dev tool chain.

 After you have Jekyll installed, you need to create your fork of the repo and a clone of your fork.